"The school has been recognised for its effective careers guidance and support with a national award."

 Our approach to Careers Education, Information, Advice & Guidance

 In accordance with the 2018 Department for Education Careers Strategy, STS places great importance on supporting and guiding all students in planning their educational and career pathways.
 We want students to go as far as their talents will take them and to have a rewarding career.
-Managed by Mrs Rosina Clemo, Assistant Headteacher, and led by Mrs Sarah Rooke, a full-time and professionally-qualified Careers Advisor and Leader, the careers programme at STS is designed to provide students with the education, information, advice and guidance they require in order to:
+Managed by Mrs Dowle and Mrs Collins, Assistant Headteachers (Academic Standards KS4), and led by Mrs Sarah Rooke, a full-time and professionally-qualified Careers Advisor and Leader, the careers programme at STS is designed to provide students with the education, information, advice and guidance they require in order to:

 A planned progressive programme of activities supports our students throughout Years 7 to 13.
 It provides guidance and gives students the confidence to choose pathways that suit their interests and abilities.
 The programme’s aim is to raise aspirations and support students to achieve their full potential, but, importantly, it is there to help students pursue relevant and realistic goals for education, training and work and sustain employability throughout their working lives.